Theriogenology (Reproductive Medicine) Service

 What to Expect

 Your scheduled visit to the Theriogenology Service at the Cornell University Hospital for Animals begins with a check-in at the reception desk.
-Following a small amount of paperwork, you will be greeted in the waiting room by one or two students rotating on the Theriogenology Service, our technician or a Theriogenology Resident and be taken to a private examination room.
+You will be greeted in the waiting room by one or two students rotating on the Theriogenology Service, our technician or a Theriogenology Resident and be taken to a private examination room.
 Once there, the students, resident and faculty will collect information about your animal's history and then perform a physical examination.
 We appreciate your patience and understanding in allowing the future veterinarians to interact with you and your pet.

 Reproductive Medicine: Medical Conditions